UB‑UZ Research Partnership

 The UB‑UZ HIV‑RT established a postgraduate fellowship training initiative to conduct clinical and translational pharmacology research in Zimbabwe.
-The University at Buffalo (UB) and University of Zimbabwe (UZ) faculty provide mentored training with a focus on current and investigational drug treatment and the clinical pharmacology expertise to integrate with multidisciplinary teams to achieve research goals for Zimbabwe and other southern African countries and build research capacity.
-The program supports graduate students and postdoctoral fellows completing research at the University of Zimbabwe Center of Excellence in Clinical Pharmacology and Pharmaceutical Sciences, a lab focused on drug development and clinical pharmacology training.
+The University at Buffalo (UB) and University of Zimbabwe (UZ) faculty provide mentored training with a focus on current and investigational drug treatment and the clinical pharmacology expertise to integrate with multidisciplinary teams.

 Research Training

-The HIV Research Training (HIV RT) program trains pre‑ and post‑doctoral researchers in HIV clinical pharmacology to advance prevention and treatment strategies.
-It builds on integrating mentorship, community engagement, and partnerships to address emerging therapies and public health priorities in Zimbabwe.
+The HIV RT program trains pre‑ and post‑doctoral researchers in HIV clinical pharmacology to advance prevention and treatment strategies.
+It builds on integrating mentorship, community engagement, and partnerships to address emerging therapies and public health priorities.

 Research Scholars